 Congress should pass legislation to ensure their constituents do not lose access to local television and radio stations following the broadcast spectrum incentive auction due to a lack of funds or unreasonable time constraints for station relocation.

 When Congress authorized the broadcast spectrum incentive auction, broadcasters were assured that participation was voluntary and that non-participating stations would not be penalized.

 To this end, Congress authorized a $1.75 billion Television Broadcaster Relocation Fund to cover the reasonable costs necessary to relocate, or repack, broadcasters to new channel assignments following this auction.
 Congress also included a three-year timeline for the Federal Communications Commission (FCC) to reimburse broadcasters.

-Viewers and listeners should not lose access to any local station due to arbitrary and unachievable deadlines set by the FCC, nor should stations be left to foot the bill for hundreds of millions of dollars simply because the Commission could not adhere to its congressionally set repacking budget.
+Your constituents should not lose access to any local station due to arbitrary and unachievable deadlines set by the FCC, nor should stations be left to foot the bill for hundreds of millions of dollars simply because the Commission could not adhere to its congressionally-set budget.